Westmount places

 Military Cross with Bar – Image: Public domain

 “He had a distinguished war record, receiving the Military Cross with Bar.
-He went overseas with the 134th Battalion as major and he reverted to the rank of captain to go the France where he served with 19th Battalion.”
+He went overseas with the 134th Battalion as a major, and he reverted to the rank of captain to go to France, where he served with the 19th Battalion.”

 Montreal Gazette, February 18, 1927